nanees15/SWE/README.md

  * The System helps the user to book a ride to anywhere & at any time.

- * I can contact the driver or customer service for complaints
+ * User can contact the driver or customer service for complaints

- * I can also control his trip.
+ * User can also control his trip.

- * I can choose the best payment method for him.
+ * User can choose the best payment method for him.

  * A user shall be able to view the history of his rides.